mwong775/GIFinder/README.md

 # GIFinder

-A simple search to discover awesome GIFs, powered by the Giphy API
+A ReactJS application to search and discover awesome GIFs using the Giphy API

 ## Available Scripts